MiragePrivacy/Nomad/README.md

 ## Signal Processing

-Signals are sampled and processed one at a time from an unordered pool by the node.
+Signals are sampled and processed one at a time from an local unordered pool by the node.
 For each signal:

 1. Execute the signal's puzzle program for k2
 2. Contact relayer with keccak(k2) to get k1